About Panama Don Julian Washed Geisha

 - Coffee variety: Geisha

-Roasting Notes: Like most dense, hard bean and delicate coffees, we always suggest keeping it to the lighter roast side, maybe midway between first and second crack.
+Like most dense, hard bean and delicate coffees, we always suggest keeping it to the lighter roast side, maybe midway between first and second crack.
 This maximizes nuances, in this case the sweet acidity and floral Geisha notes that further roasting will diminish.
+Geisha needs to be roasted enough to retain body but not to the point where florals begin to disappear.